 Liz Walsh (Secretary) is a Consultant and Lead Content Strategist at Anne Tumlinson Innovations where she oversees research and analysis and provides clients with insights related to emerging trends and opportunities in national and local markets.
 Previously Liz served as Associate Director of Product Management at Evolent Health, a firm that enables major health systems to manage risk across Medicare, Medicaid, Commercial, and Self-funded populations.
 She also worked as a Consultant at Avalere Health where she advised clients on trends in value-based care and performance improvement.
 Liz holds a BA in Political Science and a BA in International Relations from the University of Pennsylvania.

-Debra Barrett is SVP Global Government Affairs and Public Policy at Teva Pharmaceuticals where she directs advocacy and policy development.
+Debra Barrett is founder of Barrett Strategic LLC, a strategic consulting, public and government affairs and executive coaching.
+Previously, she was SVP Global Government Affairs and Public Policy at Teva Pharmaceuticals where she directed advocacy and policy development.
 Before joining Teva, Debra was an assignment editor at CNN after beginning her career on Capitol Hill.
 Debra holds a BA in English from the University of Michigan and a Master’s in public policy from the Harvard Kennedy School of Government.

 Jeanine Boyle, JD, MPH is President at Rock Creek Policy Advisors.
 Previously, she served as Vice President of Corporate Government Affairs and Health Policy at Magellan Health.
 She also directed federal and state policy in roles she held at AstraZeneca Pharmaceuticals, Wyeth Pharmaceuticals, and PhRMA.
 Jeanine holds a BA from the Johns Hopkins University, a Master of Public Health with a concentration in law and public health from Harvard University, and a JD from Tulane University.